gvamero/Hewalex2Mqtt/README.md

 Home Assistant
 https://www.home-assistant.io/

-But it'll work with any HA system that can process and send MQTT / Json messages.
+But it'll work with any HA system that can process and send MQTT messages.

 ## Using the script
 just run the python script hewalex2mqtt.py, or use the docker image.